 The big issue was: I didn’t know what to do.
 I did not have an alternative strategy; I’d never learned one, or needed it, for that matter.
 For the next 3 months I went into deep downward spiral that completely threw me.
 I knew I was going to quit and had no clue what I was going to do with my life from that point.
 I couldn’t see any future.
 The only thing I felt: What I am doing now isn’t it!

-So I gave notice and resigned in August 1999, with a 4 month notice period to hand over my practice.
+So, after a dreadful couple of months, wracking my brain about "what to do; what to do?", I resigned in August 1999, with a 4 month notice period to hand over my practice.

 This decision felt good and I knew right away I had made the right choice, even though “what’s next” was totally out of my sight and scared the living daylights out of me.

-From there, a synchronistic series of events happened that put me on the path I’m on now.
-I worked out that I had a number of key values, things that were really important to me in life: travelling, preferably around the world, acquiring new knowledge and skills, work that I can do anywhere, helping people and having fun.
+From there, a synchronistic series of events unfolded that put me on the path I’m on now.
+I worked out that I had a number of key values, things that were really important to me in life: travelling, preferably around the world, acquiring new knowledge and skills, working in a field that I can practice anywhere in the world, helping people, and having fun.
 And I decided to have these values guide my decisions from then on.

-I was offered some part time work, lived in South Africa for 6 months to study Body Stress Release (www.bodystressrelease.com.au) and steadily built my own practice.
+I was offered some part-time work, and we lived in South Africa for 6 months to study Body Stress Release (www.bodystressrelease.com.au); after returning to the Netherlands, I steadily built my own Body Stress Release practice, while doing some part-time legal work.

-In 2001 my partner, our 1.5 year-old daughter and I came to Sunshine Coast for holiday to visit a friend and it immediately felt like home.
-Within 18 months we moved to Australia.
-I set up my Body Stress Release practice and one day spotted an ad in the paper to study coaching.
+In 2001, my partner Simone, our 1.5 year-old daughter Kyara and I came to Sunshine Coast for holiday to visit a good friend I'd made in South Africa, and it immediately felt like home.
+To cut a long story short: within 18 months -and with lots of immigration luck- we moved to Australia.
+I set up my Body Stress Release practice, and one day Simone spotted an ad in the paper to study life coaching.

 The rest is history.
-I’ve met some amazing people such as Glenn Dietzel, for whose company Awakened LLC I became lead-coach, working with clients all around the world.
+I became a life coach, kept practicing Body Stress Release, and progressed from there.
+I’ve met some amazing people along the way, such as Glenn Dietzel, for whose company Awakened LLC I became lead-coach, working with clients all around the world.
 I conducted workshops in Sweden, Holland and Australia.
 I then started working as a coach and facilitator conducting employability skills training, qualified as a Counsellor and started working with Campbell Page Employment Services as a counsellor.
-I now work in my private practice and work as a contract-counsellor for Employee Assistance Programs providers Converge International (https://www.convergeinternational.com.au/), Acacia Connection (http://www.eapcounselling.com.au/) and Eudoxia (http://www.eudoxia.com.au/).
+I now work in my private practice and work as a contract-counsellor for Employee Assistance Programs providers Converge International, Acacia Connection, Eudoxia, Workplace Wellness Australia, Drake Workwise, D'Accord PHS and LifeSkills Australia.
 I have also taught Diploma level Counselling for a private Registered Training Organisation.
 My top career values still stand, and I still live by them.

 Change for the better IS possible I know from experience how daunting taking that first step in a new direction can seem to be.
 I also know how fulfilling and profitable taking that step can be!
 If you are ready for you, I am ready for you.